-Any new development requiring planning permission, and involving previously used land, is referred to our principal scientific officer, who will determine whether any actions, preconditions, information or regulatory action is required prior to the development of a site.
+Any new development requiring planning permission, and involving previously used land, is referred to our principal scientific officer.
+We will determine whether any actions, preconditions, information or regulatory action is required prior to the development of a site.

-If there is any suspicion of a previously contaminative use upon a site, we require an historical desktop study and site walkover survey, by a qualified environmental professional.
+If there is any suspicion of a previously contaminative use, we require a historical desktop study and site survey by a qualified environmental professional.

-Once a satisfactory site investigation and characterisation has been performed - in terms of sources, pathways and receptors - the developer of a site must produce one of the following:
+When a satisfactory site investigation has been performed – in terms of sources, pathways and receptors – the developer must produce one of the following:

 - a quantitative risk assessment showing that no significant pollutant linkages exist

 - a remediation scheme designed to break any significant pollutant linkages.

 These must take in to account the proposed end-use of the site.

 Provided this policy is adhered to, no recently developed sites will be considered contaminated, as defined under Part IIA of the Environmental Protection Act.

 You can contact the EQG team at firstname.lastname@example.org if you have further questions regarding contaminated land or contaminated land conditions.